python/cpython/Doc/faq/gui.rst

 `The Mac port <http://python.org/download/mac>`_ by Jack Jansen has a rich and ever-growing set of modules that support the native Mac toolbox calls.
-The port includes support for MacOS9 and MacOS X's Carbon libraries.
-By installing the `PyObjc Objective-C bridge <http://pyobjc.sourceforge.net>`_, Python programs can use MacOS X's Cocoa libraries.
+The port supports MacOS X's Carbon libraries.

+By installing the `PyObjc Objective-C bridge
+<http://pyobjc.sourceforge.net>`_, Python programs can use MacOS X's
+Cocoa libraries.
 See the documentation that comes with the Mac port.

-:ref:`Pythonwin <windows-faq>` by Mark Hammond includes an interface to the Microsoft Foundation Classes and a Python programming environment using it that's written mostly in Python.
+:ref:`Pythonwin <windows-faq>` by Mark Hammond includes an interface to the Microsoft Foundation Classes and a Python programming environment that's written mostly in Python using the MFC classes.

 Tkinter questions